Skip to main content

 The Identity Years

 For tweens, social rejection can feel like an existential threat because peer acceptance is deeply tied to their emerging sense of identity.
 At this age, listen more than you advise.
 Ask permission before problem-solving: “Do you want me to help figure this out, or do you just need me to listen right now?”
-Help them cultivate social connections outside of the rejecting group—other classes, community activities, online communities with appropriate supervision.
+Help them build social connections outside of the rejecting group—other classes, community activities, online communities with appropriate supervision.
 And remind them, gently and often, that middle school social dynamics are not a preview of the rest of their life.

 How Do You Build Resilience Without Dismissing the Hurt?